It is possible to send SMS via a Custom Step by using the IoT Insights Messaging REST API. This API encapsulates

 The java and python examples illustrate how this Messaging REST API should be used.

-The code examples provided for Java or Python are explained in detail in the following .
+The code examples provided for Java or Python are explained in detail in the following.
 They can be customized according to your needs.

 Java example

-The name of the class can be changed according to your needs in the executable-manifest.yaml file.
+| This is the java class providing an example to send a SMS.
+The name of the class can be changed according to your needs in the | YES |

-In the manifest, you configure which java class is used for the startup.
+| In the manifest, you configure which java class is used for the startup. | YES |

-When building the artifact with our maven plugin, the dependencies specified in the pom.xml file are automatically added to the jar.
+| Unlike the Python example, all required dependencies are downloaded locally.
+When building the artifact with our maven plugin, the dependencies specified in the | YES |

 Python example

-In the manifest, you configure which script file is used for the startup.
+| In the manifest, you configure which script file is used for the startup. | YES |

-This is the Python script serves as example for sending a SMS.
+| This is the Python script serves as example for sending a SMS.
+In order to use this example in the custom step, move it to the | YES |

-All packages on the pypi.org website are available to list them here, as long as they run on a Linux Ubuntu 18.04 operating system.
+| Add dependencies to this file according to the imported modules of All packages on the pypi.org website are available to list them here, as long as they run on a Linux Ubuntu 18.04 operating system. | YES |

 In the examples a project specific URL suffix must be adapted.
 Replace <project-id> with your concrete project ID.

-Environment Variables
+/messaging-proxy/v1/messaging/<project-id>/sendSmsEnvironment Variables

 Following environment variables, which are provided by the Processing Pipeline App automatically, must be referenced in the custom code: